BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 $ /bin/hostname "mybtc"
 ```

-Also enter the info into your /etc/hosts file.
+Enter the IP and hostname info into your /etc/hosts file.
 Note that you should also enter a fully-qualified hostname, as shown below.
 If you're not making the machine part of a domain, just choose a ".local" suffix.

 ```
 $ echo "127.0.0.1    localhost" > /etc/hosts